Internet Gaming Disorder, Illegal Electroshock Therapy, and Gaming Culture in China

 Gaming/Internet Cafes are incredibly common in China, especially for young people.
 They are places for young people to eat and have a safe space to sleep at if they are kicked out of their home.
 Unfortunately, breaks are not enforced, and there have been instances of people dying at the computer.

 Although youth under 18 are not allowed, these rules are not strictly enforced, and owners desperate for more money are seeking customers wherever and whenever.
 When I visited China last summer as part of my internship, I was able to enter one of these dingy cafes, situated in the top of an otherwise futuristic mall, even with the large signage in the front saying "NO MINORS ALLOWED" in messy handwriting.
+Owners put profit over everything, and with today's economy, that is understandable.

 These spaces are not necessarily harmful - in fact, "third spaces" are often important to young adults and older ones alike.
 However, the lack of government regulation on these cafes is abhorrent, and more should be done regarding illegal activity.